ECheynet/AFDD/README.md

 The submission contains:

 - The function AFDD

-- an Matlab livescript file Documentation.mlx
+- A Matlab livescript file Documentation.mlx

-- acceleration data beamData.m (4 Mb)
+- Acceleration data beamData.m (4 Mb)
 - The function pickpeaks.m [5]

 Any comment, suggestion and question is welcome.